spot_img

 Saturday, Jan.
 20Lake Placidclassic sprint

 Sunday, Jan.
-21Lake Placidclassic pursuit or mass start
+21Lake Placid10km mass start classic

 Friday, Jan.
 26Craftsburyskate sprint

 Sunday, Jan.
-28Craftsburymass start skate (20–30km?)
+28Craftsbury25km mass start skate

 (to be held on a “popular course”)